yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Target/C66x_Reset_from_A15_Running_Linux.rst

    <div id="footer" role="contentinfo">

--  This page was last modified on 13 April 2016, at 10:57.
+-  This page was last modified on 2 May 2016, at 06:34.
--  This page has been accessed 5,423 times.
+-  This page has been accessed 2,030 times.
 -  Content is available under `Creative Commons Attribution-ShareAlike <http://creativecommons.org/licenses/by-sa/3.0/>`__ unless otherwise noted.